Friday, December 20, 2013

 using data from the large-scale national or international data sets

-other federal agencies.
+supported by the NCES, NSF, and/or other federal agencies.
 Applications are encouraged from a variety of

 disciplines, such as but not limited to, education, sociology, economics,